benmarte/tb-hurricane-guide/content/_index.md

 {{<divider-title title="Free Parking in St. Petersburg" align="left">}}

-St. Petersburg is offering free parking at the South Core garage (101 1st Ave S) for storm prep on a space-available basis.
+St. Petersburg is offering free parking at the South Core garage ({{<directions-link address="101 1st Ave S">}}) for storm prep on a space-available basis.
 Free entry starts Monday (10/7) at 5 p.m. until full or Tuesday (10/8) at 5 p.m.
 To park for free, vehicles must be retrieved by Saturday (10/12) at noon. — [City of St. Petersburg Facebook page.](https://www.facebook.com/StPeteFL/posts/949266387228449)